intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

-Policy definition happens within the RFC Series Working Group (RSWG), which produces policy proposals that are subject to approval by the RFC Series Approval Board (RSAB), after which such policies are formally established through publication in the Editorial Stream within the RFC Series.
+Policy definition happens within the RFC Series Working Group (RSWG), which produces policy proposals that are subject to approval by the RFC Series Approval Board (RSAB), after which such policies are formally established through publication of RFCs in the Editorial Stream within the RFC Series.
 The RSWG is an open working group (as described in {{wg}}) that seeks input and participation through a public process from a wide range of individuals who have an interest in the RFC Series.